Mays Landing Yacht Club hosts annual Night of Lights Boat Parade

 HAMILTON TOWNSHIP — The Mays Landing Yacht Club sponsored its annual Night of Lights Boat Parade on the Great Egg Harbor River on the evening of Saturday, Sept.
 12.

-Twenty-eight theme-decorated vessels launched from the mouth of South River to the bulkhead in Mays Landing where hundreds of visitors gathered to view the spectacle as fireworks flew overhead from the judge’s dock on Morningside Drive.
+Twenty-eight theme-decorated vessels traveled from the mouth of South River to the bulkhead in Mays Landing, where hundreds of visitors gathered to view the spectacle as fireworks flew overhead from the judge’s dock on Morningside Drive.

 Welcome to the discussion.